vinny-mze/weather-app-using-js/README.md

 Extended Forecast: WeatherWise offers extended forecasts for the upcoming days, providing users with a glimpse of weather trends and potential changes in atmospheric conditions.

-Location-Based Services: The application utilizes geolocation to automatically detect the user's location, ensuring accurate weather data tailored to their specific region.
+Location-Based Services: The application allows user to enter their location, ensuring that accurate data is displayed.

 Customization Options: Users have the option to customize the application settings according to their preferences, including units of measurement, language preferences, and weather display formats.